Hairstylist and Makeup Artist

 How come sometimes my stylist washes my hair, and other times a separate washer does it instead?
 It seems like just another way to bilk an extra tip out of me.

-Asked by SenecaW over 12 years ago
+Asked by SenecaW almost 13 years ago

 An assistant or shampoo tech help the stylist manage their schedule.
 Having someone someone shampoo the client allows the stylist to finish up the previous client, eat lunch or go to the bathroom.
 Scheduling can be more efficient and the stylist can book 45 minute appointments with no breaks instead of hour appointments and a specific lunch time.
 The two biggest benefits to the client are that they usually don't have to wait and typically get an extra nice scalp massage while their stylist is getting the station set up for their appointment.
 You can tip the same amount that you would if your stylist did everything.
 The stylist usually tips out the shampoo tech at the end of the day (similar to a server tipping out the bus boy) or you can divide your tip between the two.
 Its whatever you are most comfortable with.